We provide community based services with mobile allied health professionals making home visits throughout Glenelg and surrounding suburbs.

 How do I know if my child needs occupational therapy?

-If you've noticed your child struggles with everyday tasks like dressing, eating, writing, or playing, or if they seem to avoid certain activities, it may be worth exploring.
-Other signs include difficulty with coordination, sensory sensitivities, or challenges keeping up with peers.
+If you're noticing difficulties with everyday activities—like dressing, eating, writing, or playing—it may be worth exploring.
+Some children struggle with coordination, sensory sensitivities, or managing daily routines.
 Rather than self-diagnosing, speak with your GP or child health nurse about your observations.
-They can help determine whether an OT assessment would be helpful for your child.
+They can help determine whether an OT assessment would be helpful for your child's specific situation.

 Other suburbs with paediatric OTs nearby